passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 He supposes that's justified.

-"TK.
+"Dir.
 Thank you, for…" he trails off when she waves him off.

 "Thank _you_ for going to sleep, you idiot." she huffs.